bccomputerscience/COMPB11/Syllabus.md

 ## Equity and Inclusion
 Bakersfield College is committed to creating and fostering a positive, safe and conducive learning environment based on open communication where diversity, equity, and inclusion are recognized, valued and inform thoughtful decision-making and action.
 BC embraces individual difference and expects all employees and students to respect these differences and accept an understanding that individuals have unique perspectives, behaviors, and worldviews that may be different from their own.

-## Academic Honesty
+## Academic Honesty and Plagiarism Policy
-Each student in this course will abide by the Academic Honesty Policy described in the Academic Information and Standards section of the Bakersfield College Catalog.
+Academic dishonesty will not be tolerated.
+Each student in this course will abide by the Academic Honesty Policy described in the [Academic Information and Standards](https://www.bakersfieldcollege.edu/sites/bakersfieldcollege.edu/files/1617Catalog_AcademicInfo.pdf) section of the Bakersfield College Catalog.
+A violation of our academic honesty and plagiarism policy will be immediately reported to the Dead of Student Life plus zero points earned for any assignment involved for each student involved.
+No excpetions.

+### Group Activities
 Collaboration in class while working on assignments is encouraged.
 Various projects in class will require group work.
 Students who do not participate equally with others on assigned group projects will receive a grade of zero.

 Please be sensitive to the learning environment and the needs of each and every student in class.
 Avoid causing distractions or engaging in non-class activity.

 ### Actions that will not be tolorated